 Frost around the upper entrance of a hive.
 Temperature: -20°C / -4°F in the wind.
 (Flatrock, NL, January 26, 2016.)

 That’s frost build-up on the shrew-proofing mesh of the top entrance, frost that came from the respiration of the bees’ inside the hive.
 Which means they’re alive.
 I’ve been eager to take a peek inside, but that’s good enough for now.

-QUICK NOTE: Gerard Smith sells all the beekeeping supplies most new beekeepers would ever need to start beekeeping in Newfoundland — and that makes it much more affordable than it was when I originally wrote this post.
-I think it’s fair to say that having a supplier on the island reduces the costs listed in this post by as much as 50%.
+Today, fortunately, G & M Family Farm in Freshwater sells all the beekeeping supplies most new beekeepers would ever need to start beekeeping in Newfoundland — and that makes it much more affordable than it was when I got into beekeeping in 2010.

 Many people in Newfoundland over the years have ordered from Country Fields out of Nova Scotia, but I always found I got a better deal from Beemaid even after the shipping costs.
 The best deal I ever had was from Lewis & Sons out of Manitoba.
 Had I discovered them years ago, I would have saved a fortune.
 Large bulk group orders from them (several hundred pounds) even today might cost less than ordering locally.
 But generally speaking, G & M seems like the way to go.